Skip to main content

 Interview and portfolio guidance

-If you’re an international student or based overseas, web-based interviews with a digital portfolio will be offered.
+International applicants can attend an interview online and share a digital portfolio with us.
 Please contact International Admissions for more information: internationaladmissions@bathspa.ac.uk

 How do I apply?